-The first two colors you need to define for your palette are for backgrounds and text on your website.
+The first two colors you need to define for your branding color palette are for backgrounds and text on your website and throughout your content.
 These colors should be as far on the intensity scale of color (which I show you in the 3rd installment of this series) as you can get away with.
-Meaning, as close to black and white as will fit in the visual world you’re creating.
+Meaning, as close to black and white as will fit in the brand identity suite you’re creating.

 Readability is of the utmost importance here which is why I want you to keep it basic on these two “colors” (you’ll understand the quotes in just a minute).